GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 > **Framer's Justification:** _A rape kit that sits on a shelf is a promise broken by the state.
 It tells a victim that their pursuit of justice is not a priority.
 This provision transforms that kit from a symbol of neglect into an enforceable right to a functional investigation.
 It mandates the state to do its job, providing victims with transparency and accountability where there has traditionally been delay and obscurity._

+### Section 22: Right to Organize, Unionize, and Engage in Collective Action

+1. **Fundamental Right to Unionize:** Employees shall have the fundamental right to self-organization; to form, join, and assist labor unions; to bargain collectively through representatives of their own choosing; and to engage in other concerted activities for the purpose of mutual aid, collective bargaining, and other protection.
+2. **Protection from Interference and Retaliation:**
+- It shall be unlawful for any employer, public or private, to interfere with, restrain, or coerce employees in the exercise of the rights guaranteed in this section.
+- No person shall be discriminated against, discharged, or otherwise retaliated against by their employer for organizing, joining a union, or participating in protected collective action, including strikes.
+3. **Duty to Bargain in Good Faith:** Where a union has been certified as the representative of a majority of employees in an appropriate unit, the employer shall have a mandatory duty to bargain collectively with such representatives in good faith with respect to wages, hours, and other terms and conditions of employment.
+4. **Right to Strike:** The right to strike is an essential and inviolable component of collective action.
+Employees shall have the right to engage in peaceful strikes, picketing, and other forms of work stoppage.
+This right shall not be infringed, except in circumstances of a formally declared national emergency under Article VI where such action would directly and imminently endanger national security or public health in a manner that cannot be mitigated by other means.
+5. **Enforcement and Remedies:**
+- Violations of this section shall be investigated and remedied by the Worker's Branch, which shall have the power to issue cease-and-desist orders, mandate reinstatement of discharged employees with full back pay and benefits, and impose significant punitive fines on offending employers.
+- A pattern of such violations by an employer shall trigger a mandatory investigation and may result in the temporary suspension of their business license or, for severe and repeat offenses, the state-assisted conversion of the enterprise into a worker-cooperative, with compensation provided to the former owners at a rate determined by an independent assessor.

 ---

 ## ARTICLE II: JUSTICE SYSTEM